cyriux/Talks-History/ModelingBeyondConventions.md

 This is a call to action to encourage software practioners to model beyond the obvious.

 The end of day doesn't have to be at midnight, regions don't have to be administrative.
-Time and space don't even have to be split linearly.
+Time and space can also be split in irregular ways.
 And domain anomalies don't necessarily have to be seen as actual failures.

-alternative title: Conventions are meant to be challenged - Taking liberties with domain traditions for fun and profit
+Alternative title: Conventions are meant to be challenged - Taking liberties with domain traditions for fun and profit